lior199707/HealthCareSys/README.md

 # HealthCare System

-Doctor's appointments system where patients can schedule appointments independently and according to a doctor’s schedule on Febuary.
+Doctor's appointments system where patients can schedule appointments independently and according to a doctor’s schedule on February.

 ## Description